Frequently Asked Questions by Students and Parents

 What records does FERPA (Family Educational Rights and Privacy Act) cover?

 With few exceptions, FERPA protects the privacy of all students' "education records."
 Education records are defined as any records which are directly related to a student and are maintained by an educational agency or institution.
-Common examples of student records protected by FERPA include grade reports and conduct files.
+Common examples of student records protected by FERPA include grades and conduct files.